Women's rights in Saudi Arabia: Driving

 During the ban on female drivers, many women in rural areas still drove.
 According to one Saudi native, rural women drove "because their families' survival depends on it," and because the mutaween "can't effectively patrol" remote areas.
 However, in 2010, mutaween were clamping down on this freedom.

-Critics of the ban argued that it violated gender segregation customs by needlessly forcing women to take taxis with male drivers or ride with male chauffeurs; that it was an inordinate financial burden on families, causing the average woman to spend half her income on taxis; that it impeded the education and employment of women, as students and workers generally need to commute; that male drivers have been a frequent source of complaints of sexual harassment; and that the public transport system is widely regarded as unreliable and dangerous.
+Critics of the ban argued that it violated gender segregation customs by needlessly forcing women to take taxis with male drivers, or ride with male chauffeurs.
+It also placed an inordinate financial burden on families, causing the average woman to spend half her income on taxis.
+Further, it impeded the education and employment of women, because students and workers generally need to commute.
+Male drivers have also been a frequent cause of complaints of sexual harassment.
+Finally, the public transport system is widely regarded as unreliable and dangerous.

-On November 6, 1990, 47 Saudi women, who had valid licenses issued by other countries, drove through the streets of Riyadh to protest the ban on Saudi women drivers.
+On 6 November 1990, 47 Saudi women who had valid licenses issued by other countries drove through the streets of Riyadh to protest the ban on Saudi women drivers.
 The women were eventually surrounded by curious onlookers, then stopped by traffic police, who took them into custody.
 They were released after their male guardians signed statements that they would not drive again, but thousands of leaflets with their names and their husbands' names – with the words "whores" and "pimps" scrawled next to them – circulated around the city.
 These women were suspended from jobs, had their passports confiscated, and were told not to speak to the press.
 About a year after the protest, they returned to work and recovered their passports, but they were kept under surveillance and passed over for promotions.

 In 2008, women to drive advocates in Saudi Arabia collected about 1,000 signatures, hoping to persuade King Abdullah to lift the ban, but they were unsuccessful.
-King Abdullah of Saudi Arabia said that he thought women would drive when the society was ready for it:
+He said that he thought women would drive when the society was ready for it:

-"I believe strongly in the rights of women.
+I believe strongly in the rights of women.
 My mother is a woman.
 My sister is a woman.
 My daughter is a woman.
 My wife is a woman.
 I believe the day will come when women will drive.
 In fact if you look at the areas of Saudi Arabia, the desert, and in the rural areas, you will find that women do drive.
 The issue will require patience.
 In time I believe that it will be possible.
-I believe that patience is a virtue."
+I believe that patience is a virtue.